cloudify-cosmo/tattle/README.md

         replace_to:         CFY-
 ...
 ```
-As you can see, the first part of this file is somewhat reminicent of the config file of our first example. let's see what was added at the `query_config` section, and elaborate a little more on it's options.
+As you can see, the first part of this file is somewhat reminicent of the config file of our first example.
+Let's see what was added at the `query_config` section, and elaborate a little more on it's options.

 `thread_limit` - sets the maximum number of threads used by tattle.
 - unless this field is explicitly specified, tattle will use all available resources in order the perform as fast as it can.
 Before limiting the number of threads that tattle uses, keep in mind that interacting with external APIs over the web can take some time, especially when dealing with large GitHub project.